 The Alberta Education website contains several documents that provide valuable information about various aspects of the achievement testing program.
 To access these documents, go to the Alberta Education website at education.alberta.ca.
-From the home page, follow this path: Teachers > Provincial Testing > Achievement Tests, and then click on one of the specific links under the Achievement Tests heading to access the following documents.
+Click on one of the specific links to access the following documents.